-As soon a client connects to your AP you will see an activity in the airbase-ng terminal window like this
+As soon as a client connects to your AP you will see activity in the airbase-ng terminal window like this

 Now to simulate the client side I am using Ubuntu machine connected via WiFi and using a Firefox web browser to illustrate the attack.

 Victim can now access the Internet.
-You can do 2 things at this staged:
+You can do 2 things at this stage:

 - Sniff the client traffic